The 30 Best Museums In Holland (Suggested By Locals)

 If you want to understand Rembrandt better as a human person, there is no better place to get to know the artist and his working methods and sources of inspiration than in the Rembrandthuis.
 Here you can see where he lived, where he made his most famous work, and experience what it was like to be in his studio.

-7. Apeldoorn, ‘t Loo Palace
+8. Apeldoorn, ‘t Loo Palace

 Address: Koninklijk Park 1, 7315 JA Apeldoorn

-Palace museum ‘t Loo was a palace of the house of Orange and was actively used by its members for over 300 years.
+Palace Museum ‘t Loo was a palace of the House of Orange and was actively used by its members for over 300 years.
 The furnished rooms and halls show how the Oranges lived and worked here.
-Members of the House of Orange used the palace until 1975 when it became a museum.
+Members of the House of Orange used the palace until 1975, when it became a museum.

 After years of renovation, the museum reopened in April 2022 and is now more authentic than ever.
 The rooms of the members of the Orange family have all been restored to the style of the time.
 So, for example, the imposing rooms of King Stadtholder William III and Mary Stuart, who had the palace built in 1685, have been restored to their full glory.
 In another part of the palace, however, you can also find the austere study of Queen Wilhelmina.